Master in Control Systems Engineering

 The Dutch government recently granted funding for this programme on account of its uniqueness and high quality.
-As an EU/EEA student, you can therefore benefit from lower tuition fees.
+As an EU/EEA student, you can, therefore, benefit from lower tuition fees.

-With a Masters degree in Control Systems Engineering, you are qualified to work just about anywhere in the technical sector.
+With a Masters degree in Control Systems Engineering, you are qualified to work just about anywhere in the technology sector.
 Your expertise will be greatly valued in higher education, research institutes, universities or in R&D departments of companies and organisations across the globe.
 In fact, in the border region between the Netherlands and Germany, engineers with expertise in control systems are in high demand.
 Moreover, the additional qualification of a professional Masters degree shows you have the skills to manage projects and conduct applied research: a great advantage in this industry.

 Our graduates get jobs as: